aprsworld/aprsI2C/aprs/pzPowerI2C/README.md

 ## Command line arguments
 ### program arguements
 pzPowerI2C can optionally send the read JSON data to a MQTT broker.
-Use `--read-loop milliseconds` to read and send results continuously
+Use `--read-loop seconds` to read and send results continuously

 switch|argument|description
 ---|---|---
+--mqtt|(none)|enable sending of data to MQTT broker --mqtt-host|hostname|MQTT host
---mqtt-host|hostname|MQTT host to optionally send data to --mqtt-port|port number|MQQT host port number
+--mqtt-port|port number|MQQT host port number
+--mqtt-topic|topic|MQQT topic

 ### options for reading status and clearing latches
 <!--- 300 series -->
 switch|argument|description
 ---|---|---
---read|(none)|read current state and send to stdout in JSON format --read-loop|milliseconds|read current state at millisecond interval.
-All other actions will be performed first, but only once --read-switch|(none)|read state of magnetic switch and latch and set exit value (see [--read-switch Exit Status](#--read-switch-exit-status))
+--read|(none)|read current state and send to stdout in JSON format --read-loop|seconds|read current state at seconds delay between each read.
+All other actions will be performed first, but only once
+--read-switch|(none)|read state of magnetic switch and latch and set exit value (see [--read-switch Exit Status](#--read-switch-exit-status))
 --reset-switch-latch|(none)|clear the latch of the magnetic switch.
 Will happen after `--read` or `--read-switch` --reset-write-watchdog|(none)|resets the write watchdog